 - IconFile – If you want to set a custom icon for your folder, you can specify the icon file name here.
 Make sure to check the absolute path of the file.
 Specify the full path if the file is not in the same location.
 Also, .ico file is preferred for setting custom icons, although it is possible to specify the .bmp, .dll files as well which contains icons, but that’s a story for some other day.

 - IconIndex – If you’re setting a custom icon for the underlying folder, you need to set this entry as well.
 Set it to 0 if there is only one icon file in the file specified for IconFile attribute.

 - InfoTip – This particular attribute is used to set a text string that can be used as an Informational Tip about the folder.
 If you set this entry to a text string and then hover the cursor over the folder, the text string stored in the desktop.ini file is displayed there.

 See it in action below –

-Let us know in comments section below if you have any other doubt regarding the desktop.ini file in Windows 10.
+Let us know in the comments section below if you have any other doubts regarding the desktop.ini file in Windows 11/10.